rajan-vijval/BuzzPrediction/README.md

 Time groups 0 and 1, along with groups 5 and 6 were highly correlated with the target.

-The final regressor achieved a .96 accuracy on the test set.
+The final regressor achieved a .96 R2 score on the test set.